-- For callback numbers to be specified by the caller (user-defined number): A window appears in which the caller can select either OK, to enter a number to be called back or - 2.
-For callback numbers predefined by the centralside administrator (administrator-defined number): A window appears requesting the user to either confirm the callback mode with OK, or to retain the existing connection by clicking CANCEL.
+1. For callback numbers to be specified by the caller (user-defined number):

+A window appears in which the caller can select either OK, to enter a number to be called back or CANCEL, to retain the existing connection.
+2. For callback numbers predefined by the centralside administrator (administrator-defined number): A window appears requesting the user to either confirm the callback mode with OK, or to retain the existing connection by clicking CANCEL.